microsoft/playwright/docs/src/running-tests-js.md

 ### Run tests in UI mode

-We highly recommend running your tests with [UI Mode](./test-ui-mode.md) for a better developer experience where you can easily walk through each step of the test and visually see what was happening during, before and after each step.
+We highly recommend running your tests with [UI Mode](./test-ui-mode.md) for a better developer experience where you can easily walk through each step of the test and visually see what was happening before, during, and after each step.
 UI mode also comes with many other features such as the locator picker, watch mode and more.

 ```bash
 npx playwright test --ui